-a statement to police about FT He was a teacher at The Academy, but my involvement with him was only in so far as athletics was concerned.
+50. My only involvement in a police investigation or criminal proceedings was when I gave a statement to police about PT He was a Constant teacher at The Academy, but my involvement with him was only in so far as athletics was concerned.
 I wasn't aware of any concerns being raised about him during his time at The Academy.
 He was a bit different.
 It's difficult to explain how he came across as different.
 It was just the way he looked and his inability to have small talk.
 You couldn't sit down and have a conversation with him.
 I wasn't aware of any suggestion that he was inappropriate with any of the pupils while I was at The Academy.
 It was only after he left that I was aware of any allegations.